tinayiluo0322/Explainable-AI-Models-for-Edgy-Scenario-Object-Identification-in-Autonomous-Vehicles/README.md

 ### Run Experiments
 1. **Dataset Upload**:
-   - The dataset is located in the `datasource` folder within the repository.
+   - The dataset is located in the `EdgyData` folder within the repository.
    - Upload the dataset files to the Colab environment when prompted.

 2. **Execute Cells**: